stelligent/mu/README.md

 ```

+## Plugin
-3. **Plugin** - A plugin framework should be available for developer to contribute extensions for specific languages.
+A plugin framework should be available for developer to contribute extensions for specific languages.
 For example, a Java developer using Spring Boot should be able to use a Spring Boot plugin to define the Eureka, ConfigServer and Zuul router for their environment as follows:

 ```
 environments: